elysia090/Lab/docs/IPC.md

 19.6.1 try_pop returns Closed when empty and PRODUCER_CLOSED is set.
 19.6.2 try_push returns Closed when CONSUMER_CLOSED is set.
 19.6.3 try_* return Shutdown when SHUTDOWN is set.
+19.6.4 close wake-all cannot be missed: a waiter entering FUTEX_WAIT concurrently with close MUST not block indefinitely (epoch bump required).
 19.7 Wrap-around test: head/tail cross u64::MAX and wrap to small values while preserving correctness (used <= cap) and no false CorruptIndices.
 19.8 Alignment test: all atomic fields are correctly aligned, and head/tail/doorbells do not share cache lines per section 6.3.4.
 19.9 False-wake resilience: inject spurious returns (EINTR/EAGAIN) and extra futex_wake calls; correctness must hold with recheck loops.